-The most recent experience study was completed June 30, 2015.
+The most recent experience study was completed June 30, 2020.

 The long-term return expectation for the Pension Plan Investments has been determined using a building-block approach and assumes a time horizon, as defined in SERS' Statement of Investment Policy.
 A forecasted rate of inflation serves as the baseline for the return expectation.
 Various real return premiums over the baseline inflation rate have been established for each asset class.
 The long-term expected nominal rate of return has been determined by calculating a weighted averaged of the expected real return premiums for each asset class, adding the projected inflation rate, and adding the expected return from rebalancing uncorrelated asset classes.
-The target allocation and best estimates of arithmetic real rates of return for each major assets class are summarized in the following table:
+The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:

+Target Long-Term Expected

-Asset Class Target Allocation Long-Term Expected Real Rate of Return
+Asset Class Allocation Real Rate of Return

-Cash 1.00 % 0.50 %
+Cash 2.00 % (0.33) %

-US Stocks 22.50 4.75

-International Stocks 22.50 7.00
+US Equity 24.75 5.72

+Non-US Equity Developed 13.50 6.55

+Non-US Equity Emerging 6.75 8.54

-Fixed Income 19.00 1.50
+Fixed Income/Global Bonds 19.00 1.14

-Private Equity 10.00 8.00
+Private Equity 11.00 10.03

-Real Assets 15.00 5.00
+Real Estate/Real Assets 16.00 5.41

-Multi-Asset Stratagies 10.00 3.00
+Multi-Asset Strategies 4.00 3.47

+Private Debt/Private Credit 3.00 5.28

 Total 100.00 %

-Discount Rate The total pension liability was calculated using the discount rate of 7.50 percent.
+Discount Rate The total pension liability was calculated using the discount rate of 7.00 percent.
 The projection of cash flows used to determine the discount rate assumed the contributions from employers and from the members would be computed based on contribution requirements as stipulated by State statute.
-Projected inflows from investment earning were calculated using the long-term assumed investment rate of return (7.50 percent).
+Projected inflows from investment earning were calculated using the long-term assumed investment rate of return (7.00 percent).
 Based on those assumptions, the plan's fiduciary net position was projected to be available to make all future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefits to determine the total pension liability.

-Sensitivity of the Academy's Proportionate Share of the Net Pension Liability to Changes in the Discount Rate Net pension liability is sensitive to changes in the discount rate, and to illustrate the potential impact the following table presents the net pension liability calculated using the discount rate of 7.50 percent, as well as what each plan's net pension liability would be if it were calculated using a discount rate that is one percentage point lower (6.50 percent), or one percentage point higher (8.50 percent) than the current rate.
+Sensitivity of the Academy's Proportionate Share of the Net Pension Liability to Changes in the Discount Rate Net pension liability is sensitive to changes in the discount rate, and to illustrate the potential impact the following table presents the net pension liability calculated using the discount rate of 7.00 percent, as well as what each plan's net pension liability would be if it were calculated using a discount rate that is one percentage point lower (6.00 percent), or one percentage point higher (8.00 percent) than the current rate.

-NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2018
+NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2022

 Current

-1% Decrease Discount Rate 1% Increase
+1% Decrease (6.00%) Discount Rate 1% Increase

-(6.50%) (7.50%) (8.50%)
+(7.00%) (8.00%)

-Academy's proportionate share
+School's proportionate share

-of the net pension liability \$154,760 \$111,519 \$75,297
+of the net pension liability \$ 236,914 \$ 142,397 \$ 62,687